kissofjudase23/Doc-DSA/leetcode.md

                   max_lcp = max(max_lcp, inc + dec - 1)

                   """
-                  For the case that connects to the parent/
+                  For the case that connects to the parent return max inc and dec path for parent
                   """
-                  return max inc and dec path for parent

                   return inc, dec

               if not root: